UtrechtUniversity/DrRods/README.md

 git clone https://github.com/UtrechtUniversity/DrRods.git
 ```

-Create a textfile named *database.ini* in the directory where the DrRods tools reside.
+Create a textfile named *database.ini* and place it in the DrRods/src
+directory where the DrRods tools reside.
+Adapt its content to meet
+your configuration (use values as defined in the file
+/etc/irods/server\_config.json in the section
+plugin\_configuration-\>authentication-\>database).

-Its content should be structured like this:
+The textfile content should be structured like this:
 ```
     [postgresql]
     db_username=irodsdatabaseuser